ph37/led_matrix_pcb/README.md

 ## Notes

-Board layout is intended for manufacture by PCB Way.
+Board layout is intended for manufacture by PCB Way and follows PCB Way design rules.
+Please check compatibility with design rules for any other PCB house.

+Board is a very basic design and intended for low frequency operation only.
+In particular there is no ground plane, which I plan to include in a future revision.

 Take care with 788BS parts, I recommend testing them before soldering onto the board.
 The first board I've built has a short circuit inside one of 788BS components, are these